The talent behind Bold Romantics

 Anita Erskine dressed by Yartel, artwork by Farkira.

-Anita Erskine
+Anita Erskine by Yartel

 Yartel

-as he puts it, fashion designer Ezekiel Yartel is a red carpet favourite among a number of top African celebrities.
+As he puts it, fashion designer Ezekiel Yartel is a red carpet favourite among a number of top African celebrities.
 His high-end gowns for extravagant occasions helped him build a reputation that quickly turned his label into a household name in Ghana.
 With luxury and femininity as his flagships, he crafts seductive dresses with intricate cuts and fresh styles, as proven in the looks he designed for our Bold Romantics campaign.

 Farkira